 - Bake in 374 degree oven until brown.

-Ok.
-It's really just guacamole dip.
+Ok, this is really just guacamole dip.
 I renamed it in honor of the holiday.
-This recipe uses all fresh ingredients:
+This recipe uses all fresh ingredients.

 - 3–4 ripe peeled, pitted avocados